jekrch/eurovision-ranker/README.md

 - Rank Eurovision contestants from 1956 to present
 - Share rankings via URL
-- Generate YouTube playlists from your ranking
+- Generate YouTube playlists of your rankings
 - Explore official voting results from previous years
 - View geographical heat map of rankings
 - Create multi-category rankings with weighted totals